 When is the Resident Evil 4 VR release date?

 Resident Evil 4 VR will be released on October 21, 2021.
 This date was revealed in September 2021 by IGN.
 A release just before Halloween seems like perfect timing for any horror game.
 At launch, the title will be an Oculus Quest 2 exclusive.
 It’s unknown if it will come to other VR platforms in the future, though Oculus publishes it, so it probably won’t come to PlayStation VR.

 Is there a Resident Evil 4 VR trailer?

-That said, we also recommend checking out the whole segment of the showcase dedicated to the game, as Ruth Bram reveals more about how the game was ported.
+During that segment, Oculus’ Ruth Bram reveals more about how the game was ported.
 The whole game now plays out from a first-person perspective, and players will now be able to interact with objects and weapons in the environment.
 This means you can now dual-wield weapons!

 While Oculus stresses that this version of the game is incredibly faithful to the original (it even keeps the cutscenes in their original format), it also serves as an Unreal Engine 4 remaster of the game.
 While character animations remain the same, Armature boasts that 4,500 textures have been modified to look better from an up-close, first-person perspective.

 Who is the Resident Evil 4 VR developer?

 During April 2021’s Resident Evil Showcase, Oculus confirmed the developers of this VR project.
 It’s not being handled in-house by the Capcom teams worked on mainline Resident Evil games and their remakes.
 Instead, Capcom is working with Armature Studios and Oculus Studios to bring Resident Evil 4 VR to life.